Andrew-Dupuis/gadgetron-wiki/Using-Matlab-with-Gadgetron.md

 ```
 I trust you to follow the code above. `produce_slice` is a fairly simple function.
 We initialize a cell array to hold the acquisitions making up a slice.
 Then we loop, calling our `input` function to produce new acquisitions.
 They are written to the cell array, and examined.
 If we reach an acquisition flagged as last in slice, we end the loop and return the acquisitions.

-Running the code above (rerun the script; rerun the ISMRMRD client) a cell array containing 129 acquisitions is produced.
-We could call the function again, and get more slices.
+Running the code above (rerun the script; rerun the ISMRMRD client) a cell array containing 129 acquisitions (1 noise + 128 lines of data) is produced.
+We could call the function again, and get more slices (repetitions in the test example).

 To finish the job, we must now assemble the acquisition data in a single k-space buffer.
 We'll write a short function that does this (it's essentially just a call to `cat`):